renbkna/Textie/README.md

 ## Acknowledgements

 - Spectre.Console team for an exceptional terminal toolkit.

-- InputSimulatorPlus contributors for reliable automation primitives.
-- Vanara for modern P/Invoke wrappers.
+- Vanara for modern P/Invoke wrappers used in keyboard input automation.
 - The wider .NET community for tooling and inspiration.